zapier/zapier-platform/packages/cli/README-source.md

 plan for 4xx and 5xx responses from APIs.
 Without proper handling, errors often have incomprehensible messages for end users, or possibly go uncaught.

 Zapier provides a couple tools to help with error handling.
 First is the `afterResponse` middleware ([docs](#using-http-middleware)), which provides a hook for processing all responses from HTTP calls.
-The other tool is the collection of errors in `z.errors` ([docs](#zerrors)), which control the behavior of Zaps when various kinds of errors occur.
+Second is `response.throwForStatus()` ([docs](#http-response-object)), which throws an error if the response status indicates an error.
+We automatically call this method before returning the response, unless you set `skipThrowForStatus` on the request or response object.
+The last tool is the collection of errors in `z.errors` ([docs](#zerrors)), which control the behavior of Zaps when various kinds of errors occur.

 ### General Errors